 If you are seeking inpatient psychiatric services, you need a referral from a psychiatrist, therapist or crisis team before coming to McLean.
 If you are currently in crisis and cannot wait for your therapist or psychiatrist to facilitate an admission, please go to the closest general hospital emergency room.

 If you would like to come to McLean for alcohol or drug detoxification, you may refer yourself and do not need a referral from a psychiatrist, therapist or crisis team; however, you do need to call to check on bed availability.

-If you have questions or for admission, please call McLean Inpatient Admissions at 800.333.0338.
+If you have questions or are seeking admission, please call McLean Inpatient Admissions at 800.333.0338.

 What happens after I have a referral?

 When you arrive at our Belmont or SouthEast (Middleborough) campus, the first step is a diagnostic psychiatric evaluation to further assess your need for hospital inpatient care.
 If hospitalization is needed, we will identify which of our inpatient programs is best suited to meet your needs.